Robert Goulet: Film, television, recordings

-Goulet's first film performance was released in 1962: the UPA (United Productions of America) animated musical feature Gay Purr-ee, in which he provided the voice of the male lead character, 'Jaune Tom', opposite the female lead character, 'Mewsette', voiced by Judy Garland.
-His first non-singing role was in Honeymoon Hotel (1964), but it was not until a cameo appearance as "Himself", a singer in Louis Malle's film, Atlantic City (1980).
-Understandably, Goulet's performance in the "Frank Sinatra wing" was given critical acclaim.
-As a result of this film, he recorded the song "Atlantic City (My Old Friend)" for Applause Records in 1981.
+Goulet made a cameo appearance as himself in Louis Malle's Atlantic City (1980).
+The movie was nominated for five Academy Awards, including Best Picture.
+He recorded the song "Atlantic City (My Old Friend)" for Applause Records in 1981.

 In 1988, Tim Burton cast him as a houseguest blown through the roof by Beetlejuice and also played himself in Bill Murray's Scrooged (both 1988).
 He performed the Canadian national anthem to open WrestleMania VI at SkyDome in Toronto in 1990.
 Goulet also made several appearances on the ABC sitcom Mr. Belvedere during its five-year run.

 In 1991, Goulet starred, with John Putch and Hillary Bailey Smith, in the unsold television series pilot Acting Sheriff.
-That same year, he appeared as Quentin Hapsburg, opposite Leslie Nielsen, in the comedy film The Naked Gun 2½.
+That same year, he appeared as Quentin Hapsburg, opposite Priscilla Presley and Leslie Nielsen, in the comedy film The Naked Gun 2½: The Smell of Fear.
 This followed a cameo as a "Special Guest Star" in the episode "The Butler Did It (A Bird in the Hand)" of the 1982 TV series Police Squad! in which he died by firing squad during the opening credits.
 The television series spawned The Naked Gun film series.

 In 1992, Goulet made an uncredited appearance as the piano player who suffers agonizing injuries in the "Weird Al" Yankovic video for "You Don't Love Me Anymore".
 That same year, Goulet guest-starred as country music singer Eddie Larren in an episode of the TV series In the Heat of the Night, "When the Music Stopped".

-He starred as King Arthur in Camelot in a 1992 National Tour and returned to Broadway in 1993 with the same production.
 In 1993, he played himself in The Simpsons episode "$pringfield".
 In that episode, Bart Simpson booked him into his own casino (actually Bart's treehouse), where he sang "Jingle Bells (Batman Smells)".